2021-2022 Parent Handbook

 Greetings, AYS Families!

-More than a quarter of the children served at Summer Enrichment receive some type of financial assistance in order to attend.
-If you would like to help a child in need attend Summer Enrichment, please consider a gift to our Ellen Clippinger Fund.
-Donations are accepted online at www.ayskids.org/donate or call 317-283-3817 ext.
+More than a quarter of the children served at AYS receive some type of financial assistance in order to attend.
+If you would like to help give other children the opportunity to participate in AYS, please consider a gift to our Ellen Clippinger Fund.
+Donations are accepted at www.ayskids.org/donate or call 317-283-3817 ext.
 118 for more information.

 Chrystal Struben President/CEO